robfatland/zero2x/README.md

 This is not a comprehensive solution however.
 The data capacity is limited and there is very little anticipation of *large robust data system* behavior.

+*It might be tempting to try and build a lot of customization into the access API.
+Suggestion: Make the access API as simple as possible.
+This avoids anticipating future use (may be inaccurate) without prohibiting subsequent composition...*

 A second aspect of this project is *composition*: Once a dataset is emplaced we are free to write a second data service (and third, fourth, ...) built upon the first and potentially on other resources.
 As an example consider a high-level task of predicting juvenile salmon survival rates.
 Such a service could be composed / synthesized from